k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 * Each Table Population object can be linked to a different parent LU Table.

   **For example:** an ADDRESS LU table is populated by two populations:
-  * Population 1, populates the customer’s billing address.
-It is linked to the CUSTOMER table and selects source address records that belong to the CUSTOMER_ID.
+ <p margin left="2.5em>Population 1, populates the customer’s billing address.
+It is linked to the CUSTOMER table and selects source address records that belong to the CUSTOMER_ID.</p>

 ![image](/articles/03_logical_units/images/03_12_link_tables1.png)